Curious Colorado Town!

 Some might shy away from the room's history, but we grinned with anticipation as we headed towards the door.
 Luckily I didn't know the story of Roy, when we walked in.
 I didn't picture the young pyromaniac being treated in our room... until right now.
 Yikes!

 Our bathroom had once been the Scrub Room.
 My photo shows how the brown woodwork, is within a larger (white) frame.
-After the medical staff scrubbed up, they they would head through the large opening, to the Operating Room...
+After the medical staff scrubbed up, they they would head through that original large opening, to the Operating Room...
 I guess.

 Our Own Scrub Room!